TOAST-DOCS/TOAST-Cloud/en/public-api/framework-api.md

 |------------ | ------------- | ----------- | ------------ |
 |   header | [Common response](#Response)| Yes   |

+<a id="modify-your-organizations-project-common-role-group-information"></a>
-### Modify your organization's project common role group information
+### Modify your organization's project common role group information { #modify-your-organizations-project-common-role-group-information }

 > PUT "/v1/organizations/{org-id}/project-role-groups/{role-group-id}/infos"

 API to modify the name and description of a project's common role group.

+<a id="modify-your-organizations-project-common-role-group-information-required-permissions"></a>
 #### Required permissions
 `Organization.Project.RoleGroup.Update`

+<a id="modify-your-organizations-project-common-role-group-information-request-parameter"></a>
 #### Request Parameter